apache/druid/docs/content/querying/lookups.md

 |`auto.offset.reset`|Setting to get the entire kafka rename stream.
 Cannot be overridden|`smallest`|

 ## Testing the kafka rename functionality
-To test this setup, you can send key/value pairs to a kafka stream via the following producer console `./bin/kafka-console-producer.sh --property parse.key=true --property key.separator="->" --broker-list localhost:9092 --topic testTopic`
+To test this setup, you can send key/value pairs to a kafka stream via the following producer console:

+`./bin/kafka-console-producer.sh --property parse.key=true --property key.separator="->" --broker-list localhost:9092 --topic testTopic`

 Renames can then be published as `OLD_VAL->NEW_VAL` followed by newline (enter or return)